 Historical growth rates: The source of data is 372 waiver reports.
-The Department reviews data from FY 2007-08 through FY 2017-18 but might only include certain FYs in the development of trends.
+The Department reviews data from FY 2007-08 through FY 2017-18 but might only include certain FYs in development of trends.
 For example, the Department may look at data from FY 2007-08 and beyond but apply a trend that only incorporates growth rates from FY 2015-16 and FY 2017-18.

-Fraction of growth rates: The source of data is 372 waiver reports which include the number of utilizers of each service and total waiver clients.
-The Department divides services utilizers into total waiver enrollments to calculate the fraction of the total population that uses services.
-Dates of data are all available historical data which for this waiver dates back to FY 2007-08 however the Department focuses on more recent data for trend development.
+Fraction of growth rates: The source of data is 372 waiver reports which includes the number of utilizers of each service and total waiver clients.
+The Department divides services utilizers into total waiver enrollments to calculate fraction of total population that uses services.
+Dates of data is all available historical data which for this waiver dates back to FY 2007-08 however the Department focuses on more recent data for trend development.

-Graphical trends: In some cases, the Department will plot the data in a graph to try and discern a reliable trend.
+Graphical trends: In some cases the Department will plot the data in a graph to try and discern a reliable trend.
 This could be done for the following forecast elements: number of utilizers or units per utilizer.
-Graphical trends would not be used for rates ii.
-Factor D' Derivation.
-The estimates of Factor D' for each waiver year are included in Item J-1.
-The basis of these estimates is as follows:
+Graphical trends would not be used for rates.